metheguyTNCT/TCT-Mods/README.md

 - *2008: All The Way*
 - *2008Vice (Lieberman)*
 - *2016DDLC*

-**Someone Else's Mockup:**
-This is an edge case.
-- *2025NYC* by theMcCain

 **Recreations:**
 These mods were announced, but never released.
 These are my recreations of them.
 - *2024Way (DeSantis)* by Neo and Decstar
 - *2016Revolution* by Rubix
-- *Our American Carnage* by some redditor who deleted their account

 **Facelifts:**
 These are mods that other people made, but i added some cosmetic changes too.
 I put them here so I can play with my changes applied whenever I play them.